seifbassiounyy/Car-Rental-System/README.md

 * Add/modify or delete any car or change it's status for a specific period.
 * Approve or deny any reservation.
 * Add offices possessing the cars.
+* Search for any customer by any of his attributes.
+* Search for any car by any of it's attributes.
 </br>

 The systmer informes the admin the following: